stevengeeky/supermarioweb/README.md

 `/edit.html` is the editor

 ## Controls
-Shift - Run
+Shift - Run<br />
-Space - Jump
+Space - Jump<br />
 Arrow Keys - Move

+## Basic Usage
+Check out `/Tutorial/basicUsage.html` to get to know the editor and `/Tutorial/spriteImplementation.html` to learn how to implement your own sprite!